The Funding Guidelines comprise:

 A request for guidelines to be waived may be dealt with by way of appeal.

 The Guidelines for Commonwealth Matters govern the allocation of funding in matters arising under Commonwealth law.
-These Guidelines are attached.

 The funding cap differs according to whether a case arises under State or Commonwealth law, and whether it is a family, criminal or civil law matter.